silyas12/IT1025IlyasSidra/Lab 4/readme.md

 # Executive Summary
 Summarize this assignment and the goal of this lab

+ The goal of this lab is to learn about ColorHexa.com which is a free color tool providing information about any color and generating matching color palettes for your designs.
+You will learn about different types of logic gates and how the output is either true or false depending on the input.
+Lastly, you will learn about IEEE and its purpose.

 ## Hexadecimal color representation
 * Explain the representation: #ab00ff using the site: https://www.colorhexa.com/